Back to Home Page

 2. Cushion your feet on hard surfaces now.

 3. Pick a good surgeon.
+Pick a good hospital to do the operation that could lead you to the good surgeon.
 There are good surgeons and superstars.

 4. Have your GP on top of the whole affair from start to finish.
 Don't rely on the surgeon to take care of all the details, he is under a lot of pressure.
 You may have to have an in house Doc see you every day, the surgeon will find you one.